 The first seven members of the GB&I team were announced in mid-March.
 Roger Wethered (captain), Rex Hartley, Sir Ernest Holderness, Nelson Smith, J.A.
-“Bill” Stout, Cyril Tolley and Tony Torrance were in this group.
-Dr. William Twedell and John Wilson had made themselves unavailable The R&A added at the time.
+“Bill” Stout, Cyril Tolley and Tony Torrance were in the group.
+Due to work commitments Dr. William Tweddell and John Wilson had made themselves unavailable the R&A added at the time.

 Three Scotsman William Campbell, Robert Harris and J.A.
 Lang were then added in April.
 However, Harris and Lang were subsequently not used in the match.

 When Wethered was asked about the surprise omission of John Beck during the match he supposedly came out with the classic response “Oh, we thought of John but no one seemed to have his address.”
 A nice story but unlikely to be true as Beck and Wethered were both Oxford teammates and golf blues in 1920 so would surely have been able to contact each other if required.

 The 1930 match saw two main changes to the two previously played in Britain.
 Firstly it was not staged on the Old Course in St. Andrews and secondly it was played before, rather than after, the Amateur Championship.
 Perhaps The R&A hoped the USA players would be less acclimatised and that their GB&I selection would be easier, not clouded by freak results in the Championship.